Relintai/pandemonium_engine_docs/tutorials/plugins/editor/inspector_plugins.rst

 ```

 Using the example code above you should be able to make a custom widget that
-replaces the default :ref:`class_SpinBox` control for integers with a
+replaces the default `class_SpinBox` control for integers with a
-:ref:`class_Button` that generates random values.
+`class_Button` that generates random values.